SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 DartFrog 2013 Workflow
 ======================

 DartFrog was skipped for PA 2013.
-Instead MoorFrog users were asked to ONLY click on ponds that appeared to be fracking related.
+Instead MoorFrog users (SkyTruth staff) were asked to ONLY click on ponds that appeared to be fracking related.

 Digitizer 2013 WorkFlow
 =======================

+In order to expedite the process all digitizing was completed internally by SkyTruth staff.

 ##### General Description #####